-Lesson 2, Marine Animal Tracking, and its associated activity, Map-a-Buddy, is an introduction to the ideas and implications of animal tracking, such as those found within science and commercial industries.
+Lesson 2, Marine Animal Tracking, and its associated activity, Acting Out Animal Tracking: Map-a-Buddy, is an introduction to the ideas and implications of animal tracking, such as those found within science and commercial industries.

 ContributorsKimberly Goetz, Nicholas School of the Environment; Jonelle Stovall, Pratt School of Engineering; Melissa Sanderson, Pratt School of Engineering; Heather Kerkering, Nicholas School of the Environment

 Copyright© 2013 by Regents of the University of Colorado; original © 2005 Duke University